Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Datasets and methods

 \subsubsection{Position in the cosmic web}

 \paragraph*{Filament extraction and classification} Filaments are extracted thanks to the persistence based filament tracing algorithm {\sc DisPerSE} \citep[][]{sousbie111,sousbie112}.
 This method identifies ridges from the density field as the special lines connecting topologically robust saddle points to peaks (the so-called ``nodes'').
-The identified filamentary network is by construction multi-scale and the extraction is robust to noise.
+The identified filamentary network is by construction multi-scale (in that it is defined without having to set a smoothing scale) and the extraction is robust to noise.

 The set of all segments defining these ridges is called the skeleton \citep{pogo09}.
 In order to determine filament position with the best possible accuracy, we choose to extract our fiducial skeleton {\sc skl}$_{\rm fid}$ directly from the Delaunay tessellation of the \textit{dark matter particle} distribution\footnote{Note that to speed up the computation, the box is divided into 8 sub-boxes and both the Delaunay tessellation computation and the filament extraction are performed on each sub-box individually.
 Galaxies close to the edges of the sub-boxes are then removed from the subsequent analysis.}.
 Note that this choice differs from previous studies investigating the impact of cosmic web while extracting the filaments from the galaxies distribution \citep[e.g.,][]{laigle18}, which suffers from bias and low sampling, or from the gas distribution on a regular grid \citep[e.g.,][]{kraljic18}, which limits the filament position accuracy to the grid resolution.
 With the skeleton extracted from the dark matter particle distribution, we can probe very small distance to filaments, at the resolution limit of the simulation.

+Persistence is defined as the ratio of the density value at two critical points which are topologically paired (e.g., maximum--saddle).
+Persistence does not define a scale, it defines a significance of the feature over the noise.
+A larger persistence threshold isolate the most robust topological features\footnote{Expressed in terms of numbers of $\sigma$ \citep[with an analogy to the gaussian case, see Eq.~(4) in][]{sousbie11}, persistence increases when the probability to find the critical pair in the Delaunay tessellation of a random discrete Poisson distribution decreases.}.
+Since denser filaments are generally defined through more particles, they are more significant with respect to the particle noise and therefore have a larger persistence.
+In this sense, a high persistence threshold will tend to privilege the densest, or more ``well-defined" filaments.